 The UW-Eau Claire McNair Program is a TRIO program funded by the United States Department of Education.
-It is named for former Astronaut Ronald E. McNair whose ideals, values, talents, and personal perseverance offer inspiration to our students.
+It is named after former Astronaut Ronald E. McNair whose ideals, values, talents, and personal perseverance offer inspiration to our students.

 Dr.McNair, who received a PhD in Physics from the Massachusetts Institute of Technology, was the first in his family to graduate from college, and the first to receive a doctorate.
 He grew up in a working-class family in a small South Carolina town during the Civil Rights Movement.

 Dr.McNair was often asked to address groups, but his favorite audience was students.
 He encouraged young people to thoughtfully prepare for their futures.
-"To pursue a dream, you first have to have one," became one of his mottos.
+"To pursue a dream, you first have to have one," became one of his many mottos.
 UW-Eau Claire's McNair Scholars fulfill and continue Dr. McNair's vision—young achievers well on their way in the pursuit of their dreams.